 Termination benefits are recognized as an expense when the Company is committed to provide termination benefits in accordance with certain contracts provided to officers of the Company.
 If benefits are payable for more than 12 months after the reporting date, then those benefits are discounted to their present value.

-iv.
+No amounts were incurred in 2019, iv.
 Share-based payment transactions

 The grant-date fair value of share-based payment awards granted to employees, officers or directors is recognized as an expense, with a corresponding increase in equity, over the period that the employees unconditionally become entitled to the awards.
 The amount recognized as an expense is adjusted to reflect the number of awards for which the related service and non-market vesting conditions are expected to be met.

-g.
+No amounts were incurred in 2019, g.
 Provisions